 How marketing was automated at United Colors of Benetton

-Over the past year, we launched a loyalty program for online and offline, dozens of automated campaigns, connected several communication channels – email and SMS, set up personalization’s of the site and connected personal product recommendations based on machine learning to letters and the site.
-Product recommendations take into account online and offline customer behavior and make personalized machine learning based collections.
+Over the past year, we launched a loyalty program for online and offline, dozens of automated campaigns, connected several communication channels, including email and SMS, set up the website personalization module and added personal product recommendations based on machine learning to the website and emails.
+Product recommendations take into account online and offline customer behavior and create personalized ML-driven collections.

 Ecommerce Director of United Colors of Benetton Russia

-This knowledge will help us reconstruct the formulation and procurement processes in terms of collections, more accurately choose an audience and position products, build precise communications and provide additional services to club members.
-Thanks to the Mindbox team, we as a brand have come closer to our customers.».
+This knowledge will help us refine the selection and procurement processes for clothing collections, more accurately determine our audience and how we position our products, create communications that speak directly to our audience and provide additional services to club members.
+Thanks to the Mindbox team, we as a brand have come closer to our customers.

 Launching the Color Club Loyalty Program

 Prior to launching the loyalty program, United Colors of Benetton marketers drafted the basic rules for the Color Club loyalty program:

 - 500 points for joining the Color Club.